 Access Assessment Builder

-Select Assessment Builder on your My DE homepage or from the grid menu in the upper right corner.
+Select Assessment Builder on your My DE homepage or from the menu in the upper left corner.

 Create an Assessment

 Select Create Assessment to get started.

 Begin your customized assessment by selecting one of the following:

 - Practice Assessment: create an assessment by selecting questions from a bank or by adding your own questions.

 - Concept-Based Assessment: create an assessment based on items specific to a Discovery Education Techbook concept.

 - Standards-Based Assessment: search a bank of assessment items based on grade level and standards.

 Follow the prompts to provide Title and Instructions, then save to one of your My Content folders.